State Vehicle Drivers

 In the event of an emergency, get to safety.
 If the vehicle is in traffic, or someone is injured, call 911 or emergency authorities.

 If you are driving a state agency vehicle, your first resource for Emergency, Non-Emergency, and Roadside Assistance is Automotive Resources International (ARI).
 They can be reached at 1-800-CAR-CARE (1-800-227-2273).
 You’ll need your fleet number or vehicle identification number (VIN) and Client Number (DOA-5C23).
 The fleet number can be found on the key pouch or the sticker on the back bumper of the car.
-The Vehicle’s VIN number can typically be viewed from outside the car on the driver’s die, where the windshield meets the dashboard.
+The Vehicle’s VIN number can typically be viewed from outside the car on the driver’s side, where the windshield meets the dashboard.

 If there is an accident, contact the nearest law enforcement agency to report the accident, and they will determine if the accident is reportable.
 Also, obtain pertinent information from other parties involved.
 Contact your supervisor and fleet manager to report this accident as soon as possible.